aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/400-lab-04-mappings.md

 {{%expand "Need a hint?" %}}
 2. Try adding a third top level key to represent `Production` to the existing map.
-2. Add a second level key that matches the other two environments.
+2. Add an `InstanceType` second level key that matches the other two environments.
 3. Make sure the value is `t3.small`.
 {{% /expand%}}